 Maybe add an almond biscuit?
 Store bought is more than fine, I mean you made dessert form scratch!
 Although I do have a recipe coming soon for some almond thins that would work fabulously here.

-If you love this recipe for Delicious, Rich and Simple Chocolate Pots why not pin it for later.
+Why not pin this recipe for this Delicious, Rich and Simple Chocolate Mousse Pots for later.
+Pin it here

 - 1 cup heavy cream

-- 2 tbsp amaretto (see notes for alternatives)
+- 2 tablespoon amaretto (see notes for alternatives)

 - 1 cup semisweet chocolate chips